crossoverJie/SSM/README.md

 # SSM

-I'll aperiodically update some skills in actual development aperiodically.There are no complicated operation flows or xxx system.Just some practical shares about skills.
+I'll aperiodically update some skills in actual development aperiodically.There are no complicated operation flows or xxx system,just some practical shares about skills.

 ## Directory Structure